rhusiev-student/fsreader_the_determined/README.md

 # Additional tasks

-We made 2 additional tasks:
+We made (+-) 2 additional tasks:

 * FAT12 + FAT16 + FAT32 + exFAT  -- до 10 балів.
 * Ext2fs + FAT16 + FAT32 -- до 10.

 **There are a few non-working parts**:
+* exFAT - some issue with checking in the main.cpp
 * FAT32 - long names
 * Ext2fs - reading more data about files than their names and sizes